 An IT policy must be formulated by NBFCs which will be approved by the board with the following objectives –

 - An IT organizational structure that is proportional to the size, scope, and nature of the NBFC’s business activities.

-- Periodic assessments of IT training requirements should be created to guarantee that sufficient, competent, and capable human resources are available to ensure technical competency at senior/middle level management of NBFC.
+- Periodic assessments of IT training requirements should be created to guarantee that sufficient, competent, and capable human resources are available to ensure technical competency at senior/middle-level management of NBFC.

 3. Information Security –

 All NBFCs have information assets, and Information Security (IS) refers to the safeguarding of these assets to meet organizational objectives.
 The goal of IS is to limit access to sensitive data and ensure that only authorized individuals can access it, guaranteeing that data cannot be viewed or compromised without permission.
-NBFCs must have an IS Policy with the following essential principles that has been authorized by the board of directors –
+NBFCs must have an IS Policy with the following essential principles that have been authorized by the board of directors –

 - Authenticity – It is required for IS to assure the authenticity of data, transactions, communications, and documents.

 - Availability – Ensuring that consumers have continuous access to data when they need it.

 - Integrity – Guarantee the accuracy and reliability of data by ensuring that no changes are made without permission.